 Whether it took you to your tiptoes as a ballerina, or to the depths of your soul to belt out those bass notes, studying the performing arts is something to be proud of.

-However, what may have started as starry-eyed Broadway dreams may feel different a decade or so later.
-Perhaps your interests have shifted and now, and you’re looking for an opportunity to apply your love of performance to a more mainstream sector.
+However, what may have started as starry-eyed Broadway dreams might feel different a decade or so later.
+Perhaps your interests have shifted and now, you’re looking for an opportunity to apply your love of performance to a more mainstream sector.

-So, how can you present yourself as a competitive candidate in the nonprofit world with little else but performances on your resume?
-Here are three ways to transition from stage to sector.
+So, how can you present yourself as a competitive candidate in the nonprofit world with little else but performance on your resume?
+Here are three ways to transition from stage (literal or virtual) to sector.

 Sell it in the interview